bosnar/go-lru-cache/README.md

-# go-lru-cache (Exercise)
+# go-lru-cache Example

-Given is some code to cache key-value pairs from a mock data and using LRU for Memory Management
+This project is created as an example of how to implement and use an LRU (Least Recently Used) Cache in Go.

+## For Test

+go test -race ./...

+## Requirements

+- Go 1.16 or higher